ukhsa-collaboration/covid19-app-system-public/doc/design/deployments.md

 In addition to the bubbles, there is a requirement for updates to the content of the system (i.e. configuration files, content served to the mobile clients etc.) individually and independently of the rest of the system.

-Similarly to the bubbles, the build system provides tasks too deploy such content individually and independently.
+Similarly to the bubbles, the build system provides tasks to deploy such content individually and independently.

 Currently the following content groups can be deployed individually: